surma/surma.dev/content/things/js-to-asc.md

 # socialmediaimage: "comparison.jpg"
 ---

 Add WebAssembly, get performance?
-Well, it’s a bit more complicated than that!
+Is that how it really works?

 <!-- more -->